rwblokzijl/stablecoin-survey/paper.md

     cryptocurrencies like Bitcoin and Ethereum garnering a lot of interest because of their volatile natures and consequently exiting investment opportunities, other cryptocurrencies fill the opposite niche in the market.
     Today many stablecoins are exploring the techical and financial opportunities of providing a currency that maintains its value over time independent of the movements in the crypto space.

-    With the 3th largest cryptocurrency and stablecoin Tether breaking a market cap of 63 Billion Dollars lawsuit, it is becoming clear thatstablecoins are a real contender in the race for the future of money.

-    Systems like MakerDAO are combining financial derivatives with smart contracts to create a completely distributed and open market that dynamically stabilises a token.
+With the 3th largest cryptocurrency and stablecoin Tether breaking a market cap of 63 Billion Dollars, it is becoming clear that stablecoins are a noteworthy contender in the race for the future of money.
+Decentralised stablecoins like MakerDAO are combining financial derivatives with smart contracts and create a completely distributed and open market that dynamically stabilises a token.

-    Other initiatives like Facebooks Diem (previously Libra), are presenting themselves as the next world currency providing a stable store of value and medium of exchange to the world, all the while being controlled by a handfull of multinational companies.
+    Other initiatives like Facebooks Diem (previously Libra), are presenting themselves as the next world currency providing a stable store of value and medium of exchange to the world, while being controlled by a handfull of opaque multinational corporations.
 It is clear that not all stablecoins are created equal, the techniques used and their implications on security, privacy and control, vary massively.
 In this paper we survey the techniques used by the largest and most prominent stablecoins and organise them into a taxonomy based on their features and implications.

 ---

 # Introduction

-TODO: Quantitative easing, perverse debt reliance, burning savings to fuel the debt bubble...
+While the original cryptocurrencies are struggling to become stable enough to become a viable store of value, some currencies are using a collection of stabilisation techniques to become the worlds first digital currency to replace your bank account.
 Stablecoins promise to offer all the advantages of the digital world, while being as reliable as a briefcase of 100 Dollar bills.
-The original cryptocurrencies are still working to become stable enough to become a viable way to store your life savings.
-Meanwhile, many cryptocurrencies are using a collection of stabilisation techniques to become the worlds first digital currency to replace your bank account.

-The reward of winning the stablecoin race could be a place at the center of all monetary transactions in the world.
-The promise of this reward draws a number of players.
-Facebook's Libra being the most notable, with their "Blue Eyes Promise" to be a trustworthy digital world central bank.

-Facebook was neither the first nor the last to attempt to influence the future of money.
-Some aim to provide intermediary digital currencies by tokenising US Dollars[].
-Others see these centralised solutions as a danger and aim to build fully decentralised currencies by relying on market and blockchain based constructions[].
+The market appetite for this has been proven in the success of Tether, now the 3rd largest cryptocurrency in the world by market cap at 63 Billion Dollars.
+While their success is undeniably, they have been criticised for their methods as Tether is a centrally controlled stablecoin that derives its stability from the collateral managed by the Tether Holdings Limited company.

+With Tethers success showcasing the potential of price stable currencies, other organisations have started similar initiatives using various methods of stabilisation.
+Facebook's Diem being the most notable, with their stability dependent on their reputation rather than some collateral.
+This essentially makes them a world wide fiat currency, with the benefits of programmability, but lacking the guarantees of government run central banks.

+Both Tether and Diem effectively create a privately managed central bank that used their centralised control to keep their currencies stable.
+Some argue that this centralisation is counter to the mission of cryptocurrencies: to require no corruptible third party to manage the management and exchange of money.
+In response to this centralisation and to solve the stability issued plaguing the original cryptocurrency, fully decentralised cryptocurrencies have been created.
+Tracking the US dollar only as a reference value, currencies like MakerDAO have found ways to stabilise their currency through a smart contract controlled system of financial derives that influence the market forces to stabilise a token.

-Regardless of the motivation of the stablecoin creators, all stablecoins are subject to the trust of the public as well as market forces.
-The value of an asset follows whatever the public thinks its worth, this means building investor confidence is key in stabilising any currency.
+Regardless of the motivation of the creators, all stablecoins are subject to the trust of the public as well as traditional market forces.
+The value of an asset follows whatever the public thinks its worth, this means that influencing the price means that aligning investor incentives is key in stabilising any currency.

-Since the publics trust is a heavy factor in the price, this trust must be managed and dynamically be responded to by any coin wanting to be stable.
-What differentiates successful stablecoins from any other currency is the ability to maintain a stable price, even during turbulent times.
-Since the public cannot directly be made to trade the coin, stablecoins have to respond to the behavior of the markets to keep the price stable.

-The price of any commodity or market traded asset is subject to supply and demand, this includes crypto-currencies.
-If there is a difference in demand and supply at a certain price, the price will move until demand and supply are equal.

-The only way to make sure the price doesn't move is to influence supply to match demand or vice versa.
-All the stablecoins discussed in this survey will do this in a certain way.

-[intro]: img/intro.png
-![Taxonomy of stablecoins \label{intro_label}][intro]

-To manage market forces a diverse set of strategies have emerged, which can be categorised in the categories visualised in \ref{intro_label}.
-The easiest way to manage the price is through centralisation.
-This is the permissioned category, these stablecoins are generally managed by an organisation that keeps a tight leash on the coin and uses themselves as a trusted third party similar to a central bank.

-The permissionless category has as a primary goal to stay decentralised.
-This comes with larger challenges, but also a greater potential to deliver on the promise of a permissionless monetary system.

-[triangle]: img/Triangle.png
-![Inherent trade-offs of stablecoins \label{triangle_label}][triangle]

-Within this survey we will explore the most common techniques to stabilise cryptocurrencies, and show the inherent trade-offs between decentralisation, collateralization, and capital efficiency as illustrated in
+Within this paper we will survey the most common techniques to stabilise cryptocurrencies, and show the inherent trade-offs between various methods.
-\ref{triangle_label}.

 First, in chapter 2, we discuss the topic of the purpose of money, the meaning of value and stability, and some currency pegs used in our traditional monetary system.
 We then describe the simplest and most successful stablecoins, namely